7 Tips To Awaken Dry Winter Hair

-“The winter is always a tough season for the skin and hair—the dry cold air and constant friction with sweaters, coats, and hats are all factors that dehydrate hair and make it prone to static,” says Robin.
+Flat, dull, brittle, static-y hair got you feeling down this winter?
+Makes sense—we put hair through a lot year ’round, but especially come winter time.
+“The winter is always a tough season for skin and hair—the dry cold air and constant friction with sweaters, coats, and hats are all factors that dehydrate hair and make it prone to static,” says French hair master and legend Christophe Robin.

-“Your scalp, just like your skin, gets dry in the winter and becomes prone to itchiness and flakiness.
-Make sure you cleanse your hair with a nourishing shampoo and follow with a deep treatment.”
-Robin recommends his Regenerating shampoo and mask with prickly pear seed oil.
-Or give Aesop’s Nurturing Shampoo ($29) and Rose Hair & Scalp Masque ($35) at try.
+“Your scalp, just like your skin, gets dry in the winter and becomes prone to itchiness and flakiness,” says Robin.
+“Make sure you cleanse your hair with a nourishing shampoo and follow with a deep treatment.”
+He recommends his Regenerating Shampoo, $40, followed by the Regenerating Mask, $71, with soothing, super-hydrating prickly pear seed oil.
+Another fabulously moisturizing duo is Aesop’s Nurturing Shampoo, $29, and Rose Hair & Scalp Masque, $35.

 Utilizing a hair mask is vital year round, but especially important during the winter months.
-“It’s important to really give your hair all the nutrition it needs in order to replace the lost moisture due to the dry air, this also helps prevent breakage,” says Robin.
+“It’s important to really give your hair all the nutrition it needs in order to replace the lost moisture due to the dry air, and this also helps prevent breakage,” says Robin.

-Static sticking to you?
-Seriously so annoying!
+Is there anything more annoying than static-y hair?
+Good news, there are a handful of tricks that’ll help ease the issue.
 “A humidifier, a silk pillowcase, or tying your hair with a silk scarf will help with static electricity that you usually get because of dry air,” says Robin.

-He’s also a big fan of using a moisturizing hair cream or hydrating leave-in mist everyday to keep hair hydrated, protected, and static-free.
-Try out Robin’s Moisturizing Hair Cream ($43) to combat dryness.
-Or calm frizz and dryness with Oribe Supershine Moisturizing Cream ($19.50).
+He’s also a big fan of using a moisturizing hair cream or hydrating leave-in mist every day to keep hair hydrated, protected, and static-free.
+Try out Robin’s Moisturizing Hair Cream, $43, to combat dryness.
+Or calm frizz and dryness with Oribe Supershine Moisturizing Cream, $19.50.